openimis/openimis-dist_dkr/README.md

  This repository provides a dockerized openIMIS (all components) as a quick setup for development, testing or demoing.

- The docker-compose currently only contains the openIMIS database, backend and gateway components.
-It will be completed as the other components are added to the platform (frontend,...)
+ The docker-compose currently only contains the openIMIS database, backend, forntend and gateway components.
+It will be completed as the other components are added to the platform (batch platform,...)

 | Disclaimer : NOT FOR PRODUCTION USE  |
 | --- |